 - Severe levels of myopia

 Certain health conditions may prevent you from having the procedure.
 Your eye doctor will determine if you are a good candidate during the examination.

 The ReSTOR lens is FDA-approved both for cataract surgery as well as refractive lens exchange.
 The procedure is basically the same for both.
 First, the natural lens is removed, then replaced with ReSTOR lens.
 The difference is that in a cataract surgery, the lens is clouded.
 In refractive lens exchange, the lens is presbyopic but clear.

 Both cataract surgery with IOL implantation and refractive lens exchange take only a few minutes, and the visual results are immediate.
 Most patients are able to return to normal activities within 24 to 48 hours after surgery.

-If you have cataracts or are suffering from presbyopia and want to learn more about ReSTOR multifocal intraocular lens implantation, contact us.
+If you have cataracts or are suffering from presbyopia and want to learn more about ReSTOR multifocal intraocular lens implantation, contact Houston LASIK & Eye for more information.